-- ODP Area 1 to align with ODP Area 5: - Provision of a main east-west road originating from Weedons Road, linking Springs Road to Moirs Lane in the southern area of ODP Area 1; - Provision of secondary and tertiary roads connecting to the roading network within the adjoining subdivision to the north of the ODP area; - Provision of main pedestrian and cycle links to the township and university; - Provision of a comprehensive stormwater/wetland system, including stormwater wetland areas where required to accommodate necessary flows; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary.
+- ODP Area 1 to align with ODP Area 5; - Provision of a main east-west road originating from Weedons Road, linking Springs Road to Moirs Lane in the southern area of ODP Area 1; - Provision of secondary and tertiary roads connecting to the roading network within the adjoining subdivision to the north of the ODP area; - Provision of main pedestrian and cycle links to the township and university; - Provision of a comprehensive stormwater/wetland system, including stormwater wetland areas where required to accommodate necessary flows; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary.

-- Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows. - Maintenance of the buffer zone (150m) around the perimeter of the sewerage treatment plant; - Provision of a building setback and landscape buffer adjacent to Springs Road and between residential properties and the rural land to the south of the ODP area; - Provision of a minimum net density of 10 households per hectare averaged over the ODP area.
+- Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows. - Maintenance of the buffer zone (150m) around the perimeter of the sewerage treatment plant: - Provision of a building setback and landscape buffer adjacent to Springs Road and between residential properties and the rural land to the south of the ODP area: - Provision of a minimum net density of 10 households per hectare averaged over the ODP area.

-- ODP Area 2 to align with ODP Area 3; - Provision of main east-west road linking Southfield Drive to Ellesmere Road south of Edward Street; - Provision of main north-south road linking Edward Street to main east-west road west of Ellesmere Road; - Provision of Rail trail route, and main pedestrian and cycle links to the township and university; - Provision of main pedestrian and cycle links along the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway; - Provision of a comprehensive stormwater/wetland system, including stormwater wetland areas where required to accommodate necessary flows and secondary flow paths or flood capacity measures away from residential property; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary; Recommendation 37) - Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows; - Provision of a 20m reserve along the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway: - Provision of a building setback and landscape buffer adjacent to Ellesmere Road; - Provision of a minimum net density of 10 households per hectare averaged over the ODP area:
+- ODP Area 2 to align with ODP Area 3; - Provision of main east-west road linking Southfield Drive to Ellesmere Road south of Edward Street; - Provision of main north-south road linking Edward Street to main east-west road west of Ellesmere Road; - Provision of Rail trail route, and main pedestrian and cycle links to the township and university; - Provision of main pedestrian and cycle links along the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway: - Provision of a comprehensive stormwater/wetland system, including stormwater wetland areas where required to accommodate necessary flows and secondary flow paths or flood capacity measures away from residential property; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary: - Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows; - Provision of a 20m reserve along the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway; - Provision of a building setback and landscape buffer adjacent to Ellesmere Road; - Provision of a minimum net density of 10 households per hectare averaged over the ODP area;

-- ODP Area 3 to align with ODP Area 2 and ODP Area 4; - Provision of a main north-south road linking Edward Street (aligning with Southfield Drive) and Birchs Road adjacent to ODP Area 4; - Provision of a main road link from the main north-south road to link to Edward Street aligning with main road from ODP Area 2. - Provision of Rail trail route, and main pedestrian and cycle links to township, including routes via 'Browns Lane' and adjacent to both Ellesmere Road and Edward Street (NOTE: The 'Browns Lane' route shall be deferred until residential development of the 'Duncan's Block' has occurred) (Recommendation 38 Lincoln ODPs); - Provision of a comprehensive stormwater conveyance system to accommodate necessary flows within both the northern and southern catchment boundaries; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main trunk connections where necessary; - Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows; - Provision for riparian corridor/reserve along stream to Ellesmere Road; - Provision of a building setback and landscape buffer adjacent to Ellesmere Road and Edward Street;
+- ODP Area 3 to align with ODP Area 2 and ODP Area 4; - Provision of a main north-south road linking Edward Street (aligning with Southfield Drive) and Birchs Road adjacent to ODP Area 4: - Provision of a main road link from the main north-south road to link to Edward Street aligning with main road from ODP Area 2. - Provision of Rail trail route, and main pedestrian and cycle links to township, including routes via 'Browns Lane' and adjacent to both Ellesmere Road and Edward Street; - Provision of a comprehensive stormwater conveyance system to accommodate necessary flows within both the northern and southern catchment boundaries; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary; - Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows; - Provision for riparian corridor/reserve along stream to Ellesmere Road; - Provision of a building setback and landscape buffer adjacent to Ellesmere Road and Edward Street; - Provision of a local business centre;

-- Provision of one Neighbourhood Centre (Recommendation 2); - Provision for a new primary school and other community facilities including sports fields and playgrounds; (Recommendation 38) - Provision of a minimum net density of 10 households per hectare averaged over the ODP area.
+- Provision for a new primary school and other community facilities including sports fields and playgrounds; - Provision of a minimum net density of 10 households per hectare averaged over the ODP area.